-The massive demand for qualified data scientists is only expected to grow in the coming years, with companies across a variety of industries relying increasingly on the innovative use of big data.
-Kentucky looks to be a promising location for data scientists in the coming years, with Fortune 500 companies and startups in the state alike seeking data-derived strategies and solutions.
+The massive demand for qualified data scientists is only expected to grow in the coming years, with companies across a variety of industries relying increasingly on innovations derived from big data.
+A 2018 report from LinkedIn found that there was a shortage of more than 150,000 data scientists nationwide, and the gap is only likely to have increased since then.
+Kentucky looks to be a promising location for data scientists in the coming years, with Fortune 500 companies and startups in the state alike seeking data-derived strategies and solutions.<!- mfunc feat_school ->

 Louisville-based healthcare giant Humana is just one organization using data science to push boundaries and achieve unprecedented successes.
 The company states on its website that doctors’ use of big data software, including programs that compare drug interactions, can provide patients with “better, faster care.”
 Data scientists working for Humana predict and quantify business and health metrics alike, making them pivotal members of the multibillion-dollar corporation.